 “Another key theme that was raised at the Summit was Built-to-Rent models and the general consensus was that it was a sensible part of the solution, so it’s surprising that there are no new commitments surrounding this in the report.

 “The REIQ will also continue to advocate for initiatives that make downsizing a much easier financial decision for older Queenslanders, to significantly free up much-needed housing stock, and our view is more can be done at all levels to achieve this, and is a missed opportunity in this report.”

-Read more about the REIQ’s recommendations to the Housing Summit here.
+Read about the REIQ's opposition to further rent controls.